chen4903/Chainlink-CCIP-Usage-Demo/README.md

 3. `npx hardhat run .\scripts\send_erc20\step8_CA_withdraw_BnM_in_bnb.js --network bnbtest`

-Then u will find that u have 5 BnM in bnb test network wallet while u lose 2 BnM in sepolia test network.
+Then u will find that u have 2 BnM in bnb test network wallet while u lose 2 BnM in sepolia test network.

-# summarize
+# Summarize

-As of now (December 2, 2023), I have identified the following characteristics
+As of now (December 2, 2023), I think there are the following characteristics

 - There are fewer supported main chain CCIPs: Arb, Base, Polygon.
 (Optimism doesn't support, but it is support before)
 - every cross chain tx costs 20 minutes approximately, I think it can be faster